 If you're a business looking for a secure laptop for your employees or an institution seeking student-friendly devices that are nearly immune to malware, Chromebooks are the way to go.
 Some even go as far as adding biometric authentication, like fingerprint scanners.

 One of the unique ways we test Chromebooks is by dropping the devices to test its durability.
 No, we're not kidding.
 Laptop Mag has its own in-house Chromebook drop test to measure how well they handle shocks.
 As Chromebooks are often used by on-the-go students and worker bees, it can be easy to have the device slip through one's fingers while shuffling from office to office or classroom to classroom.

 We also test for the Chromebooks' performance, battery life, screen brightness, multitasking muscle and more.

 As our Editor-in-Chief Sherri L. Smith describes it, when we bring a laptop into our laboratory, it's our goal is to see how it would work if you brought it into your home or office.
 While we use a number of industry standard benchmarks such as Geekbench, we focus more on real-world testing.

 To measure battery runtime, the Laptop Mag Battery test surfs the web at 150 nits of brightness until the Chromebook runs out of juice.
-To test the Chromebook's processing power, we use the Geekbench synthetic test.
+To test their processing power, we use the Geekbench synthetic test.

 We use a colorimeter to measure screen brightness and color gamut while other instruments help us determine a laptop's key travel and ambient heat.
 See this page on How We Test Laptops for more details on our benchmarking procedures.

-See our Chromebook Buying Guide and our Windows 10 vs Chromebook face-off to learn more about Chromebooks.
+See our Chromebook Buying Guide and our Windows 10 vs Chromebook or iPad vs. Chromebook face-off to learn more about them.
 And check out our best laptops deals page to make sure you get the best price before you buy.